GABA Receptors – The Connection Between Psychosis and Killing Pain

 Can High GABA Increase the Therapeutic Benefits of THC?

-During multiple incremental increases in gabapentin and THC, it was found that gabapentin increases the potency and efficacy of THC especially as it relates to killing nerve pain.
+During multiple incremental increases in gabapentin and THC, the gabapentin increased the potency and efficacy of THC, especially in killing nerve pain.

-Modulation of GABA has also been alleged to occur via terpenes, the molecules responsible for the aroma of cannabis.
-There are over 200 different terpene molecules in the cannabis plant, and these give multiple beneficial effects.
+Modulation of the GABA levels in receptors has also been alleged to occur via terpenes, the molecules responsible for the aroma of cannabis.
+Further, there are over 200 different terpene molecules in the cannabis plant, and these give multiple beneficial effects.

 One of the terpenes, phytol, increases GABA by targeting one of the enzymes responsible for breaking it down.
 This is succinic semialdehyde dehydrogenase.